darkred/Userscripts/Metal_Archives_(discography_pages)_-_Reviews_column_split_and_sortable_tables/README.md

 -the script works in all DISCOGRAPHY tabs-

 Tested with Greasemonkey 3.3.
 <br>

-This userscript uses jQuery UI,
+This userscript uses jQuery (the version that the page itself loads),
 the jQuery plugin [tablesorter](http://mottie.github.io/tablesorter/docs/index.html) (forked by Rob Garrison (Mottie))
 and the JavaScript library [Mutation Summary](https://github.com/rafaelw/mutation-summary) (by Rafael Weinstein).